Nebraska funeral home discovers hospice patient was still alive hours after being declared dead

 OMAHA, Neb.
 (AP) — A Nebraska funeral home discovered that a 74-year-old hospice patient who was declared dead by her nursing home two hours earlier was actually still alive, so workers started CPR and she was rushed to a hospital, where she died hours later.

-It’s not clear how often this happens, but at least two similar incidents have been reported at funeral homes in New York and Iowa in the past 18 months.
+It’s not clear how often incidents such as Monday’s happen, but at least two similar ones have been reported at funeral homes in New York and Iowa in the past 18 months.

 The Nebraska woman was in hospice care at the The Mulberry nursing home in the Lincoln suburb of Waverly before she was declared dead Monday morning, according to the Lancaster County Sheriff’s Office.